Modern Foreign Languages Curriculum

 On the basis of research, we believe language acquisition between the ages of 9-11 is best supported by speaking, hence why we prioritise this skill in KS2.
 As you move through the curriculum, other skills are built in and we carefully think about when and where they appear.

 To ensure access for pupils who have low prior attainment we frequently use models, scaffolds and knowledge organisers.
-Furthermore, we have implemented rote-learn verbs this year, designed to particularly support low prior attainers as they memorise conjugations before applying them.
+Furthermore, we have recently implemented rote-learn verbs, designed to particularly support low prior attainers as they memorise conjugations before applying them.
 All pupils read the same texts- we have the same expectations of all of our learners to be able to master challenging target language texts.
 Beyond lessons, additional support is available for these learners.
-On weekly basis, sixth form pupils support primary and KS4 lower prior attainers.
+On a weekly basis, sixth form pupils support primary and KS4 lower prior attainers.
 Parent volunteers support Y11 Spanish.

 3. Impact: how do we teach what we teach?